Lesson

 Later Roman Cursive (a.k.a.
 New Roman Cursive), on the other hand, is recognizably both cursive and minuscule.
 It is the ultimate ancestor of all subsequent medieval minuscules and, therefore, of our own lower-case alphabet, so its forms are familiar.
 Ascenders have loops; b looks like the modern lower case b, whereas in Older Roman Cursive it faced backwards, like a d.
 The g has assumed the minuscule form that will persist through most medieval scripts.
 The aspect is, in general, upright and loopy.
 Later Roman Cursive is often not at all easy to read, but once you pick out the individual letterforms, you will realize you are on familiar turf.

 P.Mich.inv.
 4295r.
-Zoomable image reproduced with the permission of the Papyrology Collection, Graduate Library, University of Michigan (http://www.lib.umich.edu/papyrology-collection)
+Zoomable image reproduced with the permission of the Papyrology Collection, Graduate Library, University of Michigan (https://www.lib.umich.edu/locations-and-hours/papyrology-collection)

 Later Roman Cursive was the administrative script of the later Roman Empire, and as such it formed the basis for subsequent scripts in the successor states to Rome all over Europe.
 (More about this in subsequent lessons.)
 It was used from the third century through the fifth century, and persisted in various forms into the seventh, by which point it had evolved into distinct local scripts associated with various early medieval kingdoms and monastic centers.